-As evidenced in the data presented in this report, participation in the BAWSCA Regional Water Conservation Program slightly increased overall in FY 2019-20 as compared to FY 2018-19.
-This increase is largely attributed to the launch of the Smart Controller Rebate Program and the Customer Meter Testing program in which 6 and 4 agencies participated, respectively.
-Compared to FY 2012-13, the year immediately preceding the drought, expenditures in FY 2019-20 were 17% lower.
+As evidenced in the data presented in this report, participation in the BAWSCA Regional Water Conservation Program increased overall in FY 2020-21 as compared to FY 2019-20.
+This increase is largely attributed to new agency participation, persistent dry conditions and drought messaging, a sizeable uptick in Rain Barrel and Lawn Be Gone! rebates, and several programs that gained additional popularity in their second year (i.e., Smart Controller rebate program and Customer Meter Testing Program).
+Compared to FY 2012-13, the year immediately preceding the drought, expenditures in FY 2020-21 were 5% lower.
 BAWSCA will continue to adjust the type and number of conservation measures that it offers to match the needs of its member agencies and their customers.

-Unfortunately, due to the COVID-19 pandemic, total rebates issued largely decreased in FY 2019-20 as compared to FY 2018-19.
-However, BAWSCA initiated several actions to keep programs active, and in some cases, even boosted participation rates.
+Due to the COVID-19 pandemic, BAWSCA continued several actions to keep programs active, and in some cases, even boosted participation rates.
 These actions included:

 - Changing the Residential Landscape Education Program to a virtual format using Zoom.
-Although BAWSCA was unable to offer hands-on workshops, this decision resulted in a large boost in participation.
-In FY 2019-20, Residential Landscape Education Program participation rose to 2,197, an increase of 29% from FY 2018-19. - Changing the Earthcapades Program to a virtual format.
-Although, Earthcapades was unable to hold in person shows at schools, they were still able to hold 148 shows, an 8% increase from FY 2018-19.
+However, because of virtual meeting fatigue, BAWSCA experienced a decrease in participation.
+In FY 2020-21, the Residential Landscape Education Program participation dropped to 1,345, a decrease of 39% from FY 2019-20. - Continuing to offer the Earthcapades Program in a virtual format.
+Although, Earthcapades was unable to hold in person shows at schools, they were still able to hold 167 shows, a 13% increase from FY 2019-20. - Bringing Back the Natives Garden Tour was offered virtually and partly in person which resulted in a total of 2,400 live views and 9,400 views on Youtube.
+This change made it possible for a much larger audience to be able to view the gardens.